 We work so hard on our mental health, but sometimes we can get knocked down by an unexpected source: prescription medication.
 Sure, we all know that some street drugs can adversely affect mental health, but there are also a number of prescription medications for conditions totally unrelated to mental health that can trigger symptoms of depression, mania, and psychosis.
-The actual degree of risk varies depending on the specific medication and the patient context, and it’s always a question of risk versus benefit when deciding whether or not to take something.
+The actual degree of risk associated with these medications that can make your crazy varies depending on the specific medication and the patient context, and it’s always a question of risk versus benefit when deciding whether or not to take something.

 There have been a small number of reports of depression associated with norfloxacin and sulfa antibiotics.